alanmitchell/bmon/docs/source/setting-up-sensors-to-post-to-bmon.rst

    integrating-with-siemens-systems

-Please note that an alternative and oftentimes better alternative to ``csv-transfer`` is available: `file-to-bmon <https://github.com/alanmitchell/file-to-bmon>`_.
+Please note that an oftentimes better alternative to ``csv-transfer`` is available: `file-to-bmon <https://github.com/alanmitchell/file-to-bmon>`_.
 This utility can load sensor readings from a set of files into BMON.
 There is more detail in the section below.